Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Introduction

-An important remark at this stage is the multiplicity of positive solutions of \eqref{solequ} for $k\in (\frac{3}{4},\overline{k})$.
-In fact, the first step of our analysis, in Section~\ref{expsol.sec}, is the \emph{explicit determination of all positive solutions} of \eqref{solequ}, in terms of elementary functions; this is a noteworthy feature of the present model.
+An important remark at this stage is the multiplicity of positive solutions of \eqref{solequ} for $k\in (\frac{3}{4},\overline{k}_\epsilon)$.
+In fact, the first step of our analysis, in Section~\ref{expsol.sec}, is the \emph{ explicit determination of all positive solutions} of \eqref{solequ}, in terms of elementary functions; this is a noteworthy feature of the present model.
 Of course, the expressions obtained are somewhat cumbersome, yet we are able to extract important information from them, notably as regards the stability of the bound states of \eqref{nls}.
-We will thus show explicitly that, for each fixed $k\in (\frac{3}{4},\overline{k})$, there are exactly two positive solutions of \eqref{solequ}, and that the corresponding bound states of \eqref{nls} are both stable.
-This \emph{bistability phenomenon} was previously observed numerically in \cite{gdm} for the square well potential, see also \cite{y2}.
+We will thus show explicitly that, for each fixed $k\in (\frac{3}{4},\overline{k}_\epsilon)$, there are exactly two positive solutions of \eqref{solequ}, and that the corresponding bound states of \eqref{nls} are both stable.
+This \emph{bistability} phenomenon was previously observed numerically in \cite{gdm} for the square-well potential; see also \cite{y2}.
 In the present context, we can prove the stability rigorously.
-The fact that the `upper branch' is stable, while the $L^{2}$ norm of the solutions is decreasing along it, appeared puzzling when it was first discovered in \cite{gdm}.
-However, in the case of a delta-potential considered here, a careful analysis of the spectrum of the linearization of \eqref{solequ} reveals that it is strictly positive along the upper branch, and its stability then follows from the general theory of orbital stability in \cite{gss}.
+The fact that the `upper branch' is stable, while the $ L^{2}$ norm of the solutions is decreasing along it, appeared puzzling when it was first discovered in \cite{gdm}.
+However, in the case of a delta potential considered here, a careful analysis reveals that the spectrum of the linearization of \eqref{solequ} is strictly positive along the upper branch, and its stability then follows from the general theory of orbital stability in \cite{gss}.
 Along the `lower branch', the linearized operator has one simple negative eigenvalue, and the rest of its spectrum is positive.
-In this case, the Vakhitov--Kolokolov (VK) stability criterion \cite{vk} (which requires that the $L^{2}$ norm is increasing in $k$) ensures the stability.
-Note that, for each fixed $k\in (\frac{\epsilon^{2}}{4},\frac{3}{4})$, the positive solution of \eqref{solequ} is unique, and the corresponding bound state is also stable.
+In this case, the Vakhitov--Kolokolov (VK) stability criterion \cite{vk} (which requires the $L^{2}$ norm to be increasing in $k$) ensures stability.
+Note that, for each fixed $k\in (\frac{\epsilon^{2}}{4 },\frac{3}{4})$, the positive solution of \eqref{solequ} is unique, and the corresponding bound state is also stable.
 Therefore, all positive solutions of \eqref{solequ} give rise to stable bound states of \eqref{nls}.
 The stability analysis is carried out in full detail in Section~\ref{stab.sec}.
-The bistability of coexisting bound states with different powers and same propagation constant offers potential applications to optics in terms of switching and other elements of all-optical data processing \cite{gdm}.